rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-checking-a-server-s-ssh-host-fingerprint-with-the-web-console.md

 inconvenience at the outset in return for a pretty comforting security check you can run through easily when you connect from a new machine.

-Next we are going to look at the the [basics of security in a Linux system](/how-to/basic-cloud-server-security), adding to what we learned about SSH connections and host keys.
+Next we are going to look at the [basics of security in a Linux system](/how-to/basic-cloud-server-security), adding to what we learned about SSH connections and host keys.

 **Next section:** [Basics of security in a Linux system](/how-to/basic-cloud-server-security)